-As discussed in detail below, most of the records responsive to this request, including many of the specific records mentioned by the NARA decision-maker, are not in fact "already publicly available".
-The NCMNPS obfuscated the historical record of its activities by posting, as NARA's decision-maker noted, "hundreds of documents," thereby creating an appearance of thoroughness and transparency.
+However, as discussed in detail below, most of the records responsive to this request are not (yet), and never have been, publicly available.
+The NCMNPS obfuscated the historical record of its activities by posting voluminous records, thereby creating an appearance of thoroughness and transparency.
 But while minutes of some meetings were posted, even the existence of some key meetings wasn't disclosed.
 Some witnesses and advocates for some legislative recommendations were invited to testify at public hearings, but others - whose identities remain unknown - were invited to meet with the NCMNPS behind closed doors.
 Some comments from members of the public were posted publicly, but others were not.
 Some comments were included in the NCMNPS count of public comments.
 Most were not.